automated-bots/crypto-bot-father/README.md

 bitcoin-cli createwallet "testwallet"
 ```

-* See [bitcoin.service systemd file](bitcoin.service) for Debian based distributions.
+* See [bitcoind.service systemd file](bitcoind.service) for Debian based distributions.
 Place this file into `/etc/systemd/system` folder.
 * Core data will be stored into `/var/lib/bitcoind`
 * Be-sure both `bitcoind` binary is installed into `/usr/bin` directory!
 * Create an user `bitcoin` the unix machine (`adduser -M bitcoin`)